Appendix H: Constants Derived from First Principles

 2.2 Mapping Entropy

-When $S \not\equiv P$, the semantic structure must be reconstructed from physical pointers:
+When S \not= P, the semantic structure must be reconstructed from physical pointers:

-$$H(\text{Reconstruction}) = H(S) - \text{Information recoverable from } P$$
+H(Reconstruction) = H(S) - Information recoverable from P

-Every foreign key lookup is a test that tries to recover $S$ from $P$.
-Each test is imperfect:
+Every foreign key lookup is a test that tries to recover S from P. Each test is imperfect:

 Definition 2.2 (Lookup Uncertainty):